praphult/StInLaSimFoam/README.md

 # StInLaSimFoam
 Hybrid solver between icoFoam and simpleFoam.
 StInLaSim stands for Steady Incompressible Laminar Simple.

-No need to specify separate turbulence properties file in the constant folder as we specify in SimpleFOAM.
+No need to specify turbulence properties file in the constant folder as we do in SimpleFOAM (OpenFOAMV1906).

 It employs steady state SIMPLE algorithm.